jonas-jasul/Console-turn-based-game/README.md

-<h2>A simple turn-based combat game that is played using a Windows Command Prompt</h2>
+<h2>A simple turn-based combat game that is played using the Windows Command Prompt</h2>

 <img src="https://i.imgur.com/HMRuPXl.png">